 TO BE CONSIDERED FOR ADMISSION, APPLICANTS MUST HAVE:

-- completed at least 9 semester hours of linguistics prerequisites including courses equivalent to Articulatory Phonetics, Phonological Analysis, Morphology and Syntax.
+- Completed at least 12 semester hours of linguistics prerequisites including courses equivalent to Articulatory Phonetics, Phonological Analysis, Morphology and Syntax, and Sociolinguistics.
 All prerequisite courses must have been completed with a minimum grade of B.

 - Submit an academic paper (e.g. undergraduate term paper), 10-20 pages in length, which demonstrates the student's ability to address an academic topic and follow a style guide convention.

 - Students who are not mother-tongue speakers of English must meet the following English language requirement: (i) a minimum IELTS score of 7.0 on all bands (Listening, Reading, Writing, Speaking) or (ii) a TOEFL score of 100iBT (with the Writing section assessed at no lower than 27 points) or (iii) a Duolingo score of 125.

 The application deadline for Fall 2021 is July 15, 2021.
 Applications continue to be accepted and admission will be granted as space allows.

 Students may transfer up to 18 semester hours of graduate level credit into the program from other accredited institutions.
 Transfer credit must be in the area of linguistics and must not come from a degree which has already been conferred.
 The registrar and program chair will determine which courses may be transferred and from which institutions at the point of admission.

 All the linguistics prerequisites (not including foreign language courses) can be completed in the summer session preceding admission at the Canada Institute of Linguistics.
 The summer session is a full semester of university credit condensed into an intense 9-week program, offered at a significantly discounted tuition rate ($255/sh in 2020).

 The MA Linguistics prerequisite courses offered in the summer are: